ArianJalalian/Meal-App-Flutter/README.md

 # Meal App

--Have you ever find your self not knowing what to make for dinner ? well this app is made for you You can find many great foods with detailed recepies in this app, with ability to filter them based on your likings and dislikings
+-Have you ever founded your self not knowing what to make for dinner ? well this app is made for you.
+You can find many great foods with detailed recepies in this app, with ability to filter them based on your likings and dislikings